Bidding & Buying Guide

-Our auctions are powered by Proxibid – a leading online platform for auction companies all over the country.
-For each auction we host, a full catalog is available on Proxibid for you to view with expert descriptions and professional photos of each item.
+Our auctions are available online here at kramersales.com.
+For each auction we host, a full catalog is available online for you to view with expert descriptions and professional photos of each item.

 As the auction is underway, you can leave hidden maximum bids for the items you are interested in.
 Additionally, as auction lots begin to close, you can watch live and bid in real-time.

-You will need an account with Proxibid and provide them with your credit card information for payment.
-More information on bidding with Proxibid.
+You will need an account with us and provide your credit card information for payment.

 2. Auction Closes

-Once the auction closes, winning bidders will be notified by email they have listed with Proxibid.
-In most cases, your credit card is automatically charged for the total amount for items purchased plus a 15% Internet Premium.
+Once the auction closes, winning bidders will be notified by email they have listed with our online bidding platform.
+In most cases, your credit card is automatically charged for the total amount for items purchased plus an Internet Premium.
 For gun auctions, invoices over $3,000 have the option to pay with personal check or money order for a 3% discount.
 These buyers will receive a separate invoice direct from Kramer Auction Service within 48 hours of the close of the sale.